 Donegood is a task tracker that only shows you what you need to do next.

-I have an app called Changes which needs design, code, marketing videos, blog posts and an Android version.
-I support multiple other iOS apps including Happiness, Good Habits, Shoot, Just Calories, Gig Radio, Pixel Face and Infinite Music Machine.
-I record and edit a Weekly Podcast, I record and perform Music, I make YouTube videos, I make little vignettes on Instagram, with overcomplicated real-time visuals, I started Blank State, I make occasionally viral videos for other people, I live stream, run Squares TV, I tinker with hardware and I still have to find time to sell my gear on Reverb.
+I have an app called Changes which needs design, code, videos, blog posts and an Android version.
+I support multiple other iOS apps including Happiness, Good Habits, Just Calories and Shoot.
+I record and edit a weekly podcast, I record and perform music, I make YouTube videos, I make little vignettes on Instagram with overcomplicated real-time visuals.
+I make occasionally viral videos for other people, I live stream, I tinker with hardware and I still have to find time to sell my gear on Reverb.

-So I created a task tracker that shows me one thing at a time.
+So I created a task tracker that shows one thing at a time.

 It's not enough to write down something you have to do.
 You also have to decide when you'll do it.

 Just allocate half an hour a day to your project.
 Little-by-little Donegood will guide you through your backlog.

 Admin is annoying because you never know how long it will take.

 You want to reply to an email but you don't want to lose your morning researching your reply.
 So that email stagnates in your inbox, becomes part of your anxious background noise instead.
 You only remember when you're trying to get to sleep.